ntnu-arl/rmpc_mav/README.md

 Robust Model Predictive Control for Micro Aerial Vehicles (MAVs)
 ----------------------------------------------------------------

-This code implementation accompanies the paper submission entitled:
+This code implementation accompanies the paper entitled:

 "Robust Model Predictive Flight  Control of Unmanned Rotorcrafts"

-submitted to the Journal of Intelligent and Robotic Systems

 Below, information on how to use the toolbox is provided.